 is a neighborhood that is on the ocean, a bay, or inlet.
 Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
 In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

-According to NeighborhoodScout's exclusive analysis, is among the best neighborhoods for families in New York.
-In fact, this neighborhood is more family-friendly than 98.6% of neighborhoods in the entire state of New York.
+In addition, according to NeighborhoodScout's exclusive analysis, is among the best neighborhoods for families in New York.
+In fact, this neighborhood is more family-friendly than 97.9% of neighborhoods in the entire state of New York.
 Its combination of top public schools, low crime rates, and owner-occupied single family homes gives this area the look and feel of a "Leave It to Beaver" episode.
 Many other families also live here, making it easy to socialize and develop a strong sense of community.
 In addition, the high number of college-educated parents influences the academic success of the local schools.
 Overall, you will find all of the amenities a family needs to thrive in the neighborhood.
-In addition to being an excellent choice for families with school-aged children, this neighborhood is also a very good choice for first-time home buyers, highly educated executives and urban sophisticates.
+In addition to being an excellent choice for families with school-aged children, this neighborhood is also a very good choice for highly educated executives, college students and urban sophisticates.

-Did you know that the neighborhood has more Italian and Polish ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more Russian and Italian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 23.1% of this neighborhood's residents have Italian ancestry and 13.3% have Polish ancestry.
+In fact, 5.2% of this neighborhood's residents have Russian ancestry and 20.8% have Italian ancestry.

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.